vgarousi/GaugeDependExtended/README.md

 * [Dr. Vahid Garousi](https://www.vgarousi.com), Associate Professor of Software Engineering, Queen’s University Belfast, Northern Ireland, UK

-The project was completed during Spring 2020.
+The project was completed during Spring 2020, as a student project in [Queen’s University Belfast](https://www.qub.ac.uk).

 ## Demo videos
 A general review of the code-base and tool's feature, narrated by Connor Boyle: